The Evolution and Inspiration of Highland Fling

 Stamford is the first town I have ever lived in, having been a village girl my previous 28 years so the expanse of green space with impressive oak trees and roaming deer lured me there in no time at all.
 I was even inspired to finally take up running, which came as quite a surprise to most, especially myself but how could one resist with such a beautiful route right on the doorstep!

 Whilst wandering through the parkland one day with bobble hats on and carrots in our pockets, at the point I was about embark on a shamelessly crass selfie with a rather handsome stag, I had a light bulb moment.
 And after finding the perfect little snippet of handpainted vintage artwork to use as inpiration, the stag finally came to join the Highland Fling collection.

-We still run through Burghley at least once a week - something that I think myself very lucky to able to do every time we go.
-In December my big brother and his gorgeous family left the scorching heat of Bangkok behind and came to England to spend Christmas with us, which is one of my favourite Christmas presensts every year.
-We wrapped up my groreous little niece rosie in her winter jacket, making her look like a little marshmallow and took her to feed the deer - a pretty big day for her.
+We still run through Burghley at least once a week – something that I think myself very lucky to able to do every time we go.
+In December my big brother and his gorgeous family left the scorching heat of Bangkok behind and came to England to spend Christmas with us, which is one of my favourite Christmas presents every year.
+We wrapped up my gorgeous little niece Rosie in her winter jacket, making her look like a little marshmallow and took her to feed the deer – a pretty big day for her.